vachan-maker/vachan-maker.github.io/content/posts/its-time-to-stop-using-authy/index.md

 Bitwarden is a popular name among password management services.
 I have been using Bitwarden for more than  four years to manage all my passwords.

-But did you know that Bitwarden recently lauched a dedicated Authenticator app?
+But did you know that Bitwarden recently launched a dedicated Authenticator app?

-*The bitwarden authenticator app is a seperate app from the Bitwarden password manager app*
+*The bitwarden authenticator app is a standalone app from the Bitwarden password manager app*

 Currently, I am using Bitwarden Authenticator for a change and it is good.
-Since the app is fairly new, it is kind of barebones and doesn't offer as much as features as Aegis.
+Since the app is fairly new, it is kind of barebones and doesn't offer as many features as Aegis.

-As of writing this post, the app does not have a cloud synchronisation feature (but it is on the roadmap).
+As of writing this post, the app does not have a cloud synchronization feature (but it is on the roadmap).
 All the tokens are stored on your device.

 If you want to access your tokens on multiple devices, the bitwarden password manager app does allow you to store 2FA tokens along with all your logins.